hack-a-chain-software/clickdapp/README.md

 Ensure to update your `.env` file with the correct settings.

-After correctly configuring your `.env` file, the next step is to install the project dependencies.
+**Step 1.3 -** After correctly configuring your `.env` file, the next step is to install the project dependencies.
 We use `pnpm` for this purpose.

 ```bash
 // Install frontend dependencies via PNPM